 I derive a great sense of achievement from being able to help people to learn to learn and overcome their learning difficulties.
 Learning is a two-way process and I am delighted to continue to learn from my clients' on a daily basis!
 I am inspired by the people I work with.

-Clients' and their families become friends and it is wonderful to receive a wee note or card giving me an update on their continued progress after the completion of the programme.
+Clients' and their families become friends and it is wonderful to receive a wee note, card, email or text giving me an update on their continued progress after the completion of their programme.

 Where the journey began, my testimonial November 2006: